ceu-lang/ceu-sdl/docs/manual/v0.20/docs/050-code-awaits.md

 - Initialization
     - `ren`:    alias to managed renderer
 - Return
-    - `void`:   terminates on `SDL_QUIT` and returns no value
+    - terminates on `SDL_QUIT` and returns no value

-`SDL_go` performs a number of initializations to put SDL-Céu in an usable state:
+`SDL_go` performs a number of initializations to put Céu-SDL in an usable state:
 - inititalizes SDL
 - creates a window
 - creates a renderer
 - initializes TTF
 - initializes audio

 All allocated resources are released on termination.